 Get the recipe: Spanish style Thanksgiving Stuffing: Migas con Chorizo

-Instead of green bean casserole, try Galician-style green beans
+3. Instead of green bean casserole, try green beans with anchovy sauce

 Ditch the cans and head to the farmer’s market for this dish.
-Thick, flat Spanish green beans are cooked al dente with plenty of garlic and olive oil in this traditional dish from northwestern Spain.
-The bright green beans and deep red paprika-spiced tomato sauce make a colorful addition to any Thanksgiving spread.
+Spanish green beans are cooked al dente with plenty of garlic and olive oil in this delicious dish.
+The bright green beans and umami-rich anchovy sauce make a fantastic addition to any Thanksgiving spread.

 And if you can’t live without your mashed potatoes, don’t.
 Just try them the Spanish way, patatas revolconas, mashed with smokey Spanish paprika and topped with crispy pork rinds!